-- 3.\ The Authorised Share Capital of the Company shall be as per Clause 5 of the Memorandum of Association of the Company. - 4.
+- 3. The Authorised Share Capital of the Company shall be as per Clause 5 of the Memorandum of Association of the Company. - ( This clause has been altered by passing Special Resolution at the Annual General Meeting held on 24th September 2016) - 4.
 The Shares of the Company shall be under the control and discretion of the Board who may allot or otherwise dispose of the same or any of them to such person or persons (whether a Member of the Company or not) for the consideration, in such proportion and on such terms and conditions and at such time or times as the Board may, in their absolute discretion think fit and such shares may be issued either at a premium or at par or at discount as per the provisions of the Companies Act 1956, in particular, the Board may issue and allot shares towards payment or adjustment made. - i) For the properties or goods or machinery bought by the Company; or - ii) For the discharge of loans or other liabilities of the Company; or - iii) For the service rendered to the Company; or - iv) For the amounts spent for the purpose of the Company or for the conduct of the business of the company.